Japanese Culture and Traditions

 The most significant festivals in Japan are connected to the changing seasons, making them an excellent occasion to travel and see the local foliage.
 Even the most remote towns in Japan come alive during festival season.
 Other popular festivals are associated with a holiday, such as Minamatsuri (ひな祭り) and Tanabata (七夕).

-During the festivals, you can usually find traditional Japanese food stands, games, and both traditional and modern entertainment.
+During the festivals, you can usually find traditional Japanese food stands, games, and traditional and modern entertainment.
 Japanese locals typically wear a ‘yukata’ (浴衣) during the summer festivals because the cool fabric is comfortable in the heat.

 In addition, many famous festivals attract international visitors to different regions of Japan, including Yuki Matsuri in Sapporo, Gion Matsuri in Kyoto, and Kanamara Matsuri in Kanagawa.